khalilacheche/ada-2022-project-adaes/README.md

 ## Research Questions
 Through the different steps of our proposed analysis, we plan on investigating the following questions :
 1. Can this behaviour be generalised?
-      - Are the most central nodes with the most visited ones?
+      - Are the most central nodes the most visited ones?
       - What is the evolution of the centrality of the nodes visited in the path?

 2. What is the semantic meaning of these paths?